Skip to main content

 Answers to the things readers ask most.

-- $250 one-time for the GSPro platform license — purchased once, owned forever.
-No subscription.
-The ~2,000 community-curated LiDAR courses come included at that price.
+$250 per year.
+GSPro is an annual license — you pay $250/yr to keep access to the platform, updates, and the course library.
+The ~2,000 community-curated LiDAR courses are included while your license is active.
 Additional Premium course packs cost $50–$200 each from the GSPro marketplace but are entirely optional.
-The base $250 unlocks the full simulator experience.

-- Most photometric launch monitors integrate cleanly — SkyTrak+, SkyTrak ST MAX, Square Golf Omni, Foresight GC3 and GCQuad, Uneekor EYE XO2.
-Bushnell Launch Pro needs a separate $250/year GSPro Connector license (Bushnell's pricing decision, not GSPro's).
-Garmin R10 and R50 don't have native GSPro integration — you'd use Home Tee Hero or pay for third-party adapter software.
-Trackman iO is the notable exception; it runs only Trackman's own Performance Studio.
+Most photometric launch monitors integrate cleanly — SkyTrak+, SkyTrak ST MAX, Square Golf Omni, Foresight GC3 and GCQuad.
+Two carry extra costs: the Bushnell Launch Pro needs a separate $250/year GSPro Connector license, and Uneekor units (EYE XO2) need Uneekor's Pro tier at $199/year for any third-party software.
+Garmin R10 and R50 don't have native GSPro integration.
+Trackman iO runs only Trackman's own Performance Studio.

-- GSPro's base $250 license includes ~2,000 community-curated courses (LiDAR-scanned, free to play).
-Premium course packs are professionally designed standalone courses (St. Andrews, Augusta National replicas, etc.) priced $50–$200 each.
+GSPro's $250/yr license includes ~2,000 community-curated courses (LiDAR-scanned, free to play while active).
+Premium course packs are professionally designed standalone courses priced $50–$200 each.
 Most buyers never need them — the community library covers virtually every famous course already.
 Course packs are a hobby spend, not a required cost.

 Stay in the loop